Research Group: Forensic Genetics Research Group

 Group leader

 The group’s research focuses on forensic based DNA technology.
 Our primary aim is to develop methods and tools which provide valuable information in criminal cases and inferences of relationship.
 The group has developed state-of-the-art tools and methods for the interpretation of complex mixed DNA profiles as well as for relationship inference.
-We also work to improve methods for the sampling of biological material, improvement of forensic DNA database search and match reporting, developing new MPS panels for various purposes, improving and evaluating new methods for relationship inference, increasing the understanding of forensic DNA trace transfer and persistence and to improve cell type identification in forensic casework.
-The group is a member of Euroforgen-NoE.
+We work to develop methods and data for forensic activity level assessments including new methods to determine time since deposition and forensic microbiome analysis.
+We focus on improvement of forensic DNA database search and match reporting, developing new MPS panels and improving and evaluating new methods for relationship inference.
 We are closely integrated with routine work to facilitate education and implementation, and have a broad international network of experts in related areas.
 The members of the group are regularly invited to teach at various international events organized by e.g. the International Society for Forensic Genetics (ISFG).

-• Transfer, persistence and recovery of forensic DNA traces.
-The application of Bayes Nets to interpret evidence that is relevant at the activity level.
+• Transfer, persistence and recovery of forensic DNA traces and the application of Bayes Nets to interpret evidence that is relevant at the activity level.

-• Novel applications of massively parallel sequencing in forensic genetics e.g. microbiome, body fluid identification, and extending existing methods to detect highly degraded materials and to improve discriminating power.
+• Methods to detect highly degraded materials and to improve discriminating power.

 • Disaster victim identification